liferay-search/liferay-docs/en/developer/frameworks/articles/front-end-development/02-themes/06-portlets-and-themes/02-embedding-portlets-in-themes/02-embedding-portlets-in-themes-by-entity-type.markdown

     />
     ```
     This example declares that the theme is requesting to view language entries.
-    @product@ determines which deployed portlet to use in this case by providing
+    @sharepoint@ determines which deployed portlet to use in this case by providing
     the portlet with the highest service ranking.

     | **Note:** In some cases, a default portlet is already provided to fulfill